openmoh/openmohaa/docs/configuration/server.md

 ### Bots

-Bots are supported and can be used for testing or for entertainment.
-The [mp-navigation](https://github.com/openmoh/mp-navigation) pk3 will be needed so bots can navigate and move on MP maps.
-The following variables are used to configure bots:
+OpenMoHAA introduced multiplayer bots which can be used for entertainment or for testing purposes.

+First get the [mp-navigation](https://github.com/openmoh/mp-navigation) pk3, it is needed so bots can navigate through MP maps.
+Then the following variables are used to configure bots:

 - `set sv_maxbots x`: **Required**, configure the maximum number of bots allowed in the game.
 Since the game can only handle a total of 64 players (clients), the number of bots will be limited to 64 minus the number of real players (`sv_maxclients`).
 For example, if you set `sv_maxclients` to 48, the maximum number of bots (sv_maxbots) can be 16.
 - `set sv_numbots x`: Set the number of bots to spawn.
 It will be capped to the value of `sv_maxbots`.
 - `set sv_minPlayers x`: Configure the minimum number of players required.
-If the number of real players is below the specified value, the game will automatically add bots to fill the gap.
-For example, if `sv_minPlayers` is set to 8 and only 5 real players are connected, the game will spawn 3 bots to make sure there are always 8 players in the game.
+If the number of real players in a team is below the specified value, the game will automatically add bots to fill the gap.
+For example, if `sv_minPlayers` is set to 8 and only 5 real players are connected and in a team, the game will spawn 3 bots to make sure there are always 8 players in the game.

-Commands:

-- `addbot x`: x is the number of bots to add.
-It only changes the `sv_numbots` variable.
-- `removebot x`: x is the number of bots to remove.
-It only changes the `sv_numbots` variable.

 Example with the requirement of 6 players:
 ```cpp